danhjun/ITE-253/README.md

 <h1>:computer: Network Deployment  </h1>
 The Network Deployment project, completed in the ITE 253 Network Management II course, is a comprehensive network infrastructure implemented using a Dell PowerEdge R6515 Rack Server.
-The project spans from initial setup to configurations, including efficient IP management, DNS setup, enhancing network reliability with a secondary domain controller, and integrating Active Directory.
+The project spans from initial setup to configurations, including efficient IP management, DNS setup, enhancing network reliability with a secondary domain controller, DHCP, and integrating Active Directory.
 This approach embodies a holistic strategy for creating a secure, scalable, efficient network environment.

 ---
 ## Table of Contents